digidem/mapeo-crypto/README.md

 and backup code must be kept secret at all times - someone who has this key can impersonate the user to another CoMapeo user.

+Key material passed to the constructor is copied into the instance's own locked memory, so the caller is free to zero its buffers afterwards.

 #### Parameters

 *   `rootKey` **[Uint8Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array)** 16-bytes of random data that uniquely identify the device, used to derive a 32-byte master key, which is used to derive all the keypairs used for CoMapeo